Issues

 What’s the real motive behind this massive litigation?
 It is part of Utah politicians’ ongoing effort to seize federal land from the American public—in essence, to block the protection of these magnificent public lands and turn them over to extractive industries, off-road vehicles, and developers.

 SUWA is defending against the state and counties’ RS 2477 claims on a number of fronts.
 We’ve intervened in the statewide litigation, which allows SUWA attorneys to defend against the thousands of claims that threaten proposed wilderness and other wild lands.
-For nearly a decade now, the state and counties have taken deposition testimony from hundreds of witnesses who purport to remember what routes they traveled, how often, and for what purpose, prior to the repeal of FLPMA.
-And they are continuing this expensive and tardy attempt to collect evidence they hope will support their claims, with no end in sight.
+For nearly a decade now, the state and counties have taken deposition testimony from hundreds of witnesses who purport to remember which routes they traveled, how often, and for what purpose, prior to the repeal of FLPMA.
+And the state and counties are continuing this expensive and tardy attempt to collect evidence they hope will support their claims, with no end in sight.

-The federal judges overseeing the cases ordered a “bellwether” trial of a small subset of routes to resolve some of the many unresolved legal questions surrounding RS 2477.
+The federal judges overseeing the cases ordered a “bellwether” trial of a small subset of routes to resolve some of the many unanswered legal questions surrounding how an RS 2477 was validly established and the extent of the rights it conferred.
 Although the bellwether trial, involving 15 claims in Kane County, took place over a three-week period in February 2020, the district court has yet to hear closing arguments.

 SUWA attorneys have been traveling across the state to attend the depositions and are fighting for a meaningful seat in the courtroom to defend against the claims and build good law in the bellwether trial.